+So far, the only thing Illini fans know about Giorgi is that he’s weird.
 His unusual (in fact, foreign) personality contrasts sharply with his reserved American teammates.
 Case in point: Giorgi kissed me when I arrived at practice this morning.
 I don’t recall being kissed by any previous Illini.
 I’m pretty sure it’s a first.

 The smiley faced singing & dancing act works to camouflage a vital point about Giorgi: He is a vicious competitor.
 By vicious, I mean angry, devious, even spiteful.
 There will be altercations this season.
 Giorgi will provoke them.

 This Mr. Hyde side appears, as far as I know, only on court.
 Genial Giorgi, the off-court Dr. Jekyll, seems real.

 First time observers will also be stunned by Giorgi’s passing, and the all-encompassing court vision that enables it.
 In a recent practice, Georgi whipped a two-handed no-look pass from the near side low-post to Feliz, in the far corner.
 As his defender closed in, Andres returned a similarly impressive bullet, right back to Georgi, who immediately swung the ball to the near arc for a wide-open Trent Frazier three-pointer, again with two hands and no eyes.
 Did an entire second elapse before the ball had crossed the court twice?
 I wouldn’t bet on it.